Category Archives: Psychology

 Involve Health Visitor in pre-school group.

-Consider cow’s milk protein intolerance (CMPI) if onset coincides with introduction.
+Consider trial of milk exclusion (to rule out cow’s milk protein allergy if intractable (ESPGHAN 2023).
 Coeliac disease, hypothyroidism, cystic fibrosis, Hirschsprung’s disease and hypercalcaemia also come into the differential.

 Surgery